CrystalChann/FPGA_calculator/README.md

 Logic: users will input num1, operation, and num2.
 There will be five stages, s1 is to check if num1 is positive or negative by pressing enter (5A) for positive or - (4E) for negative.
 Then it will jump to the next stage, s2 is to input num1, switch case: assign keydata -> num1 with pin code of only number 0-9 is valid, if there are more than one key pressed, num1 * 10 + key data, and the maximum is entering 3 number, which means the maximum is 999.
 Pressing 3 keys or pressing enter will end s2.
 Then s3 is to choose the operators, with only the pin code of the operation being valid, s3 will end when one valid key is pressed.
 Then it is s4, s4 will be for num2, same as what we did in num1, check positive or negative of num2, and s5 will be the pin code of only number 0-9 is valid entered, can be ended by pressing 3 keys or pressing enter.

+# Addition and Subtraction
+As basic as it should be, implement directly with + and - sign.

 # Output
 Shows on the 7-segment LEDs on Basys3 FPGA-board, with moving digits using the control buttons left and right Include 7 decimal places